bryancc2012/learnTF/README.md

 SVM and soccer guess is sci-learn and tensorflow.

-so far can only achieve around 50% accuracy... maybe there is any necessary link between betting odds and game result.
+so far can only achieve around 50% accuracy... maybe there isn't any necessary link between betting odds and game result.